Finnish insurer Sampo's Q1 profit beats forecasts

-HELSINKI, May 5 (Reuters) - Finnish financial group Sampo SAMPO.HE on Wednesday reported a bigger-than-expected rise in first-quarter pretax profit.
+HELSINKI, May 5 (Reuters) - Finnish financial group Sampo SAMPO.HE on Wednesday posted a bigger-than-expected rise in first-quarter pretax profit driven by its property and casualty unit and said it remained on track to deliver its 2021 financial targets.

-The pan-Nordic insurer, which owns a 15.9% of Nordea bank NDAFI.HE, reported a pretax profit of 632 million euros ($758.40 million) compared with 162 million a year ago, beating the 428.8 million mean estimate of 5 analysts polled by Refinitiv.
+The pan-Nordic insurer, which owns 15.9% of Nordea bank NDAFI.HE, reported a pretax profit of 632 million euros ($758 million) versus 162 million a year ago and well above the 428.8 million mean estimate of 5 analysts polled by Refinitiv.

+Sampo said the combined ratio for its property and casualty insurance dropped 4.5 percentage points to 81.2% in the first three months of the year, beating a mean estimate of 84.06%.
+A ratio below 100 means the insurer earns more in premiums than it pays out in claims.

+The company said its core property and casualty insurance business turned in its strongest ever underwriting results with the group's underwriting profits rising by 37% to 317 million euros.

 ((Essi.Lehto@thomsonreuters.com; +358505412375;))